bioczsun/cisFinder/readme.md

 # cisFinder
+## Citation
+If you use cisFinder in your research, please cite:

-cisFinder (comprehensive interpretable sequence-Function model evaluator) is a framework for the evaluation of genomic deep learning models.
+Sun C, Sun Y, Xu K, et al. A comprehensive benchmark and guide for sequence-function interpretable deep learning models in genomics[J].
+Under Review(Genome Biology). cisFinder (comprehensive interpretable sequence-Function model evaluator) is a framework for the evaluation of genomic deep learning models.
 In addition to assessing model prediction performance, this framework also evaluates:
 - The impact of input sequence length.
 - The selection of positive and negative samples.
 - Predictions across different sequencing depths.
 - The interpretability of learned representations.
 - The prediction of variant effects in high-significance regions.

 ## Getting started
 Installation (Please install anaconda first)